Clamentos/FabRISC/src/spec/Section5.typ

     [Input-Output],

     [This section is dedicated to the specification that FabRISC uses for communicating with external devices as well as other cores and hardware threads if present.
-The architecture defines IO mappings, potential DMA behavior and, in the next sections, OS support and inter-process communication schemes will be discussed.],
+The architecture defines IO mappings, potential DMA behavior and, in the next sections, OS support and basic inter-process communication schemes will be discussed.],

     ///.
     subSection(